Pirelli HangarBicocca is open to the public from Friday to Sunday, 10.30AM—8.30 PM

 We revised our entire 2020 calendar of events with the aim of ensuring the continuity of our exhibitions, maintaining the quality of our exhibition projects, and providing free access for all.

-As from Saturday 23 May, you can admire the exhibitions “the eye, the eye and the ear” by Trisha Baga and “….the Illuminating Gas” by Cerith Wyn Evans.
-These two exhibitions offer a keen, cultured and wry vision of our contemporary world and its complexities, using different forms of artistic expression.
-Both are of great visual impact, as we see in Cerith Wyn Evans’s neon lights and Trisha Baga’s videos.
+After our summer closure, starting from 11 September, you can admire the exhibition “the eye, the eye and the ear” by Trisha Baga.
+This exhibition offer a keen, cultured and wry vision of our contemporary world and its complexities, using different forms of artistic expression.

 In addition, Trisha Baga’s exhibition has been extended until 10 January 2021, with the opening of the exhibition of works by Neïl Beloufa set for February 2021.
 The opening of the Chen Zhen exhibition is currently confirmed for October.